The London Undone ‘City of London Churches’ podcast series:

 2. This week we head to St Mary Woolnoth: austere on the outside, cosy on the inside.
 This is the only church in the City of London that is the work of Nicholas Hawksmoor.

-With thanks to Melina Herman from the Cosy Coffee Corner and Tony Tucker from Friends of City Churches and the author of The Visitors Guide to City of London Churches.
+With thanks to Melina Herman from the Cosy Coffee Corner and Tony Tucker from the Friends of the City Churches and the author of The Visitors Guide to City of London Churches.

 3. Listen to the sounds and the special ceremonies at St Magnus the Martyr.
 Find out why the congregation takes its prayers to London Bridge.
 With thanks to Brian Evans from the Friends of the City Churches, Fr Philip Warner, Alex Rayner and Tyler Hills from the church.